 - Other abnormalities associated with excessive levels of androgen are cardiovascular disease, dyslipidaemia, glucose intolerance/insulin resistance and hypertension.
 Acanthosis nigricans, a marker for insulin resistance, may also be present.

-- Pelvic mass: ovarian (bimanual vaginal examination) or adrenal tumour.
+- Pelvic mass: originating from an ovary (on bimanual vaginal examination) or adrenal tumour.

 Hypertrichosis: this is androgen-independent and causes uniform growth of vellus hair over the body, especially in non-sexual areas.
 The aetiology of hypertrichosis includes: